popiolekdawid/popiolekdawid/README.md

 - 👋 Hi, I’m @popiolekdawid
-- 👀 I am a software engineer currently working as a Full Stack Web Developer in Next.js
+- 👀 I am a software engineer currently working as a Full Stack Web Developer in Next.js, creating [kredytowyranking.pl](https://kredytowyranking.pl/kredyty-gotowkowe)
 - 📚 I study Software Engineering at Lublin University of Technology in Poland
 - 💞 My hobbies are Skateboarding, Volleyball and Film Photography.
 - 🌱 I’m looking to collaborate on any interesting open source projects in Web Development, Linux and Embedded Systems